dantereto/simple_shell/README.md

 ```
 $ gcc -Wall -pedantic -Werror Wextra *.c -o hsh
 ```
-### Firts Look

 ### Usage
-The command interpreter can be use in two ways
+The command interpreter can be use in two ways.

 ####the interactive mode :
 Execute normaly and it would be show to prompt, feel free to enter your comand.